gmc-code/PC-microbit-micropython/docs/index.rst

 ..
 PC-Microbit-Micropython documentation master file.

 ====================================================
-PC-Microbit-Micropython documentation!
+PC-Microbit-Micropython documentation
 ====================================================

-If you are using a trackpad, navigate to various sections and pages by clicking on a heading and then using the arrow keys.
+If you are using a trackpad, navigate to various sections and pages by clicking on a heading and then use the arrow keys.

 | Home page: